Do you or your partner snore at night? Do you often awaken feeling groggy and tired- even after sufficient hours of

 - Treatment is non-invasive and reversible

 There are several different types of oral appliances.
-Everyone’s mouth and jaw is different.
+Everyone’s mouth and jaw are different.
 Dr. Eskow will perform an evaluation to determine which type is best for you.
 There are two basic types of oral appliances we use: a tongue retaining appliance and a mandibular repositioning appliance.

-Depending on the specific oral appliance used, it will:
+Depending on the specific oral appliance used, it may::

 - Properly align your jaws when laying down

 - Stabilize your tongue during sleep

 - Reposition the soft tissues in your mouth

 - Increase the muscle tone of your tongue